aospapp/aosp/external/python/cpython3/Doc/library/zipfile.rst

       Calling :meth:`extract` on a closed ZipFile will raise a :exc:`ValueError`.
 Previously, a :exc:`RuntimeError` was raised.

+   .. versionchanged:: 3.6.2
+      The *path* parameter accepts a :term:`path-like object`.

 .. method:: ZipFile.extractall(path=None, members=None, pwd=None)